clij/clij-docs/referenceJava.md

 ## minimumSphere( ClearCLBuffer src,  ClearCLBuffer dst,  Integer kernelSizeX,  Integer kernelSizeY )

+Computes the local minimum of a pixels rectangular neighborhood.
+The rectangles size is specified by its half-width and half-height (radius).

 **Parameters**:  ClearCLBuffer src,  ClearCLBuffer dst,  Integer kernelSizeX,  Integer kernelSizeY